HungDo1291/rokt/README.md

 # 1. Introduction
-`rokt` is an application that parses input text files  and then exposes an API for querying with POST requests.
+`rokt` is an application developed by Hung Do to parse input text files  and then expose an API for querying with POST requests.

 As a solution, the app is packaged in a Docker container that includes a SQL connector, a data pipeline, and an API server.
 The SQL database is connected externally to store parsed data.